serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsFloat\
-Check if item is float
+Check if item is of float

 ```
 {% if item is twigTestIsFloat %}